Registration for the Spring 2022 phlebotomy course is now open.

 Important Items to Complete After Registering

 After registering for the course, students will be mailed an information packet with many time-sensitive items to complete.
-Students must complete a drug screening and criminal background check (an approximate $72 fee through MCC provider, Castle Branch).
-Complete these ASAP as results of these screenings may take up to two weeks to receive.
+Students must complete a medical form, and a drug screening and criminal background check (an approximate $72 fee through provider, Castle Branch).
+Complete these ASAP as results of the screenings may take up to two weeks to receive.

 Students who fail either the drug screening or criminal background check can not participate in the course.
-Any criminal record or drug result will result in disqualification from the course.
-Course refunds will NOT be granted due to failure of either the criminal background check or drug screening, unless a written refund request is received on or prior to the last business day before the first class meeting.
+Any criminal record or drug result may result in disqualification from the course.
+Course refunds will NOT be granted due to failure of either the criminal background check or drug screening, unless a written refund request is received to CEinfo@manchestercc.edu by the Allied Health refund deadline before class starts.

-Please note: A completed medical form is required the first day of classes to show evidence that the student is immunized and will not be putting patients at risk.
+Please note: The completed medical form is required by the second week of class and must show evidence that the student is immunized and will not be putting patients at risk.
 Students can download the medical form.
 It will also be mailed out to students in the above mentioned information packet after registering for the course.

 The Phlebotomy certification program is designed to prepare students with the entry-level skills needed to work as a phlebotomist.
 This course combines classroom lecture with hands-on practice, including an off-site clinical rotation at an Eastern Connecticut Health Network facility in the Manchester area.
 Students will begin the hands-on training in class and will progress onto the clinical rotation.
 Topics include basic medical terminology, anatomy and physiology of the cardiovascular system, arterial puncture procedures, blood collection equipment, laboratory procedures, quality assurance, universal precautions and infection control, specimen handling, collection procedures, and complications with an emphasis on pediatrics and the elderly.